Skip to main content

 For men experiencing symptoms of low testosterone, a standard protocol often involves weekly intramuscular injections of Testosterone Cypionate (200mg/ml).
 This method provides a steady supply of the hormone, helping to normalize circulating levels.
 However, a comprehensive approach extends beyond simply replacing testosterone.
 The body’s endocrine system is interconnected, and introducing exogenous testosterone can sometimes suppress the body’s natural production of the hormone and lead to increased conversion of testosterone into estrogen.

 To mitigate these effects and maintain the delicate balance of the hypothalamic-pituitary-gonadal (HPG) axis, additional medications are frequently included.
-Gonadorelin, administered via subcutaneous injections twice weekly, stimulates the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), thereby supporting the testes’ natural testosterone production and preserving fertility.
+Gonadorelin, administered via subcutaneous injections twice weekly, stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), thereby supporting the testes’ natural testosterone production and preserving fertility.

 To manage potential estrogen elevation, an aromatase inhibitor like Anastrozole is often prescribed as an oral tablet twice weekly.
 This medication blocks the enzyme aromatase, which converts testosterone into estrogen, helping to reduce side effects such as gynecomastia or water retention.
 In some cases, Enclomiphene may be incorporated to specifically support LH and FSH levels, further promoting endogenous testosterone synthesis.